eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/guides/detect-retransmits.md

 DDS retransmissions are not explicitly marked in the data stream.
 However, retransmissions are triggered by a NACK (Negative Acknowledgment).
 To identify NACKs in Wireshark, you can use the following filter `rtps.bitmap.num_bits > 0`.
 This filter allows you to focus on NACKs and, in most cases, is sufficient for detecting retransmits.

-You may also filter by submessage IDs:
+You may also filter by submessage IDs e.g., using `rtps.sm.id == 0x6`:

 - ACKNACK: 0x6
 - NACKFRAG: 0x12